Crowdedlight/Crows-Electronic-Warfare/README.md

 A arma 3 mod that allows zeus to add additional eletronic measures available for the players.

 ### Requirements
-This mod requires Zeus Enhanced (ZEN), CBA3 and Taskforce Radio (TFAR) Beta.
+This mod requires Zeus Enhanced (ZEN) and CBA3

 ### Features

 **The wiki for the features is available at:** https://github.com/Crowdedlight/Crows-Electronic-Warfare/wiki

+**Features requiring TFAR:**

 * **Set TFAR Jammer:** Allows Zeus to select a object that will work as a TFAR jammer with the chosen settings, until death or removal.
 Zeus has a continuous updated map marker showing the area it is active in.
+Zeus is not affected by the jammning and does not have to think about where the zeus character is currently placed to avoid jamming.

+**Features:**
 * **Set Spectrum Signal Source:** Allows Zeus to select a object that can be tracked by the spectrum analyzer with selected frequency and range it can be tracked from.
 Frequency has to be unique due to game limitations.
+Does not work on remote-controlled units.
+However a player-zeus would be able to use the spectrum analyzer himself.
 * **Add Sound:** Allows Zeus to select a object and play a selected sound with options such as: initial delay, on repeat, delay between repeat, removal if unit dies.
 Sound follows the unit around.
 (Be aware if using the long sounds, they can't stop mid-playing, only when played to end)
 * **Play Sound:** Allows Zeus to play a sound at selected position.
 Sound follows the unit around.
 (Be aware if using the long sounds, they can't stop mid-playing, only when played to end)
+* **EMP:** Added EMP module which makes Zeus able to fire an EMP.
+The EMP will remove NV/Thermal for men, weapons and vehicles.
+Vehicles electric components (lights,engine,turrest) will also be damaged.
+Launchers and static weapons that has NV/Thermal/electronic components will be damaged/removed.
+Binoculars and Scopes on weapons that has intergrated NV/Thermal will be either removed or replaced with base-game item that do not have NV/Thermal.
+This is configuable by the Zeus.
+If TFAR is loaded the radios of affected units/vehicles will stop working (Requires TFAR Beta).
+However new items picking up not affected by the EMP will work.
+Some equipment might not be removed if they are modded items that does not share base-game parent.
+In that case please let me know and I will add it.
+As I can't cover every single modded item, the module will have item/equipment limitations and is meant to be operated by trust with the players.
+Zeus are immune to the EMP effect and will not have equipment removed or damaged and will also not get white-out/screen blur effect, like the players.
+* **EMP Immunity:** Set any unit or vehicle immune to the EMP effect.
+Units inside a vehicle set immune is also immune to the effect.

 **All features have been tested on a dedicated server with multiple clients.
 Big thanks to the people that helped me test.
 You know who you are!**